Can I Use my iPhone in Japan Without Problems?

 But eSIM cards also have some disadvantages:

-• Need a few settings to add to your smartphone
+- Need a few settings to add it to your smartphone

-Honestly, this is my favorite option because I don’t have to carry an extra device and I can share my internet connection with my family.
-Also, it is usually cheaper than pocket Wi-Fi.
+Honestly, this is my favorite option because I don’t have to carry an extra device and I don’t have to remove my regular SIM.
+Also, it is usually cheaper than a pocket Wi-Fi, even if you buy two eSIM.
 You can get an eSIM easily from Klook.

 As everyone has a different point of view and different needs, it isn’t that simple to say which option is better.
-My personal recommendation is to use free Wi-Fi as much as you can and to rent a pocket Wi-Fi as a backup when you can’t find free Wi-Fi.
-I wouldn’t recommend the SIM card as it doesn’t have as many advantages as the pocket Wi-Fi.
+My recommendation is to use free Wi-Fi as much as you can and to rent a pocket Wi-Fi as a backup when you can’t find free Wi-Fi.
+If you pick a pocket Wi-Fi with enough data, you don’t even need to switch to the free Wi-Fi networks.

-Many of your phone apps need an internet connection to work, especially Google Maps, which you’ll be using all the time to find your way while exploring Japan, so I hope that this post will help you stay connected 🙂
+Many of your phone apps need an internet connection to work, especially Google Maps or Japan Travel by Navitime, which you’ll be using all the time to find your way while exploring Japan, so I hope that this post will help you stay connected 🙂

 Feel free to share your personal experience in the comments below.